 - Ask church members to wear an ugly Christmas sweater to the service or a hat and scarf.

-- Invite the children of the parish to perform their favorite Christmas songs for the congregation.
+- Invite the parish's children to perform their favorite Christmas songs for the congregation.

-- Feature the candle lighting at the very end of the service, so the entire congregation can go caroling through the town, in the churchyard or a nearby neighborhood with their candles lighting the way.
+- Feature the candle lighting at the very end of the service so the entire congregation can go caroling through the town, in the churchyard, or in a nearby neighborhood with their candles lighting the way.

-- Create a video of your service and post online for church members unable to attend the service.
+- Create a video of your service and post it online for church members who were unable to attend the service.

 Celebrate the Season